 To ensure successful delivery of our mission and our objectives, it is critical that we continue to pro-actively foster and maintain a culture that is informed by our shared values.
-This should include those set out in Civil Service Codes and other relevant legislative and regulatory frameworks.
+This should include those set out in Civil Service Codes and other relevant legislative and regulatory frameworks in addition to the Authority's Behaviour Framework.
 All levels of the Authority and the organisation have a role to play in promoting good corporate governance.